-The Financial Statements have been audited by Kingston Ross Pasnak LLP and De Visser Gray LLP, as set forth in their audit reports.
-De Visser Gray LLP is the former auditor of the Company.
+The Financial Statements have been audited by Kingston Ross Pasnak LLP as set forth in their audit reports.

-Kingston Ross Pasnak LLP and De Visser Gray LLP are independent within the meaning of the Rules of Professional Conduct of the Institute of Chartered Professional Accountants of British Columbia.
+Kingston Ross Pasnak LLP is independent within the meaning of the Rules of Professional Conduct of the Institute of Chartered Professional Accountants of British Columbia.